|May||Individual companies were organized and accepted for service in Georgia and made their way to Richmond.|

 |February 12||Major General Charles W. Field was assigned to permanently take over the wounded Hood’s Division.|

-Brigadier General Benning was wounded in the shoulder on May 5.
-Colonel Du Bose of the 15th Georgia took command of the brigade.
+Brigadier General Benning was wounded in the shoulder on May 5 and Colonel Du Bose of the 15th Georgia took command of the brigade.

 The 20th Georgia surrendered 18 officers and 191 men.